 To add Gender as a new attribute, click the Data tab, then click Add (Ins) for the People catalog.

 In Properties, enter Name, and Synonym once again will be generated automatically.
 There is one more thing to do.
 You need to specify the way to store data in the Gender attribute.
 As you can see in Properties, the default type for an attribute is String.

 Figure 4-18.
 Adding the Gender attribute

-The first thing that may come to mind is to create the another catalog where specify both genders, and then use those catalog items.
+The first thing that may come to mind is to create another catalog where specify both genders and then use those catalog items.
 It is a reasonable idea, but creating a new catalog for just two objects is a redundant task.
 Which way is better then?
-There is another, new for you configuration object.
+There is another, new for your configuration object.

 To create a new enumeration, leave People catalog as is for now and find Enumerations section in the configuration tree, then repeat the already familiar process of adding a new configuration object.